Eng-DO4/OnlyHTML/README.md

 # OnlyHTML
-this is a simple project on coursera to make a single unstyled HTML page
+this is a simple project on coursera to make a single unstyled HTML page.